rmbishop/tif/README.md

 tif - a tiny FPGA board
 =======================

+This branch fixes issues with the default code that prevented that code from working.

+It has been tested with on Windows 7 64x with python 2.7.6 (32 bit).

+Examples.
+Type the following in your cmd.exe shell:

+1) python tiffind.py

+2) python tifload.py ../firmware/4000/flashctl/syn/tif_flashctl.jed

+Use tifweb.py once you load tif_flashctl.jed

+3) python tifweb.py

+Default branch text:

 This is the software for Bugblat's *tiny FPGA* board - the *tif* board.

 What is a tif board?